 Nevertheless, a vegan diet is rich in unsaturated fats which are not harmful.
-Plant-based food items are also high in fiber, antioxidants, minerals.
+Plant-based food items are also high in fiber, antioxidants, and minerals.
 These nutrients protect your body against diseases and always manage your blood sugar levels.

 A vegan diet also helps in managing weight.
 As the diet is rich in fiber, you tend to get rid of all the unhealthy and hard-to-digest food items, Hence, making digestion an easy process for your body.